-"Since moving to South Carolina in 2015, I have been inspired to paint the colors of the LowCountry - in both realistic as Stillwagon is originally from South River, NJ.
+Since moving to South Carolina in 2015, I have been inspired to paint the colors of the LowCountry - in both realistic as well as abstract modes," she said.

+Stillwagon is originally from South River, NJ.
 She has a bachelor's degree in design, and she has worked as a freelance graphic designer for many years before pursuing her "first love" of painting.
-She fine art shows since 1976.
-Stillwagon's Art Association, National Association of Women Artists, the Monadnock Area Art SOBA is the heart of the flourishing art Association and SOBA.
+She has participated in numerous retail and trade fine art shows since 1976.
+Stillwagon's artwork has been sold in galleries and shops throughout the U.S. Additionally, she is an exhibiting member of the New Hampshire Art Association, National Association of Women Artists, the Monadnock Area Art Association and SOBA.

+SOBA is the heart of the flourishing art